jetashjethi-ui/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-A collection of Solutions of all the LeetCode questions i have solved.
+Solutions of all the LeetCode questions I have solved.